Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

         or higher;
-    b)  The organization of testing, evaluation, grading scale, minimum required score, and calculation of cumulative average score for additional credits are carried out according to the Master\'s training regulations at Hanoi National University.
+    b)  The organization of testing, evaluation, grading scale, minimum required score, and calculation of cumulative average score for additional credits are carried out according to the Master's training regulations at Hanoi National University.
 2. PhD thesis and overview essay reviews
-    a)  Evaluation of the doctoral theses and review essays is done by scoring the doctoral student\'s presentation to the evaluation committee;
+    a)  Evaluation of the doctoral theses and review essays is done by scoring the doctoral student's presentation to the evaluation committee;
     b)  The head of the training unit or specialized department of the school decides to establish an evaluation subcommittee for each